 SG was extremely nervous about having to face her former employer.
 In fact, so much so that it was quite an achievement to even get her to the hearing of the case!
 She was brilliant though, giving evidence in what were for her extremely difficult circumstances.
-She simply told the truth, warts and all and ably guided by our barrister and with the assistance of our comprehensive written submissions she was awarded €35,000 in compensation.
+She simply told the truth, warts and all and guided by us and with the assistance of comprehensive written submissions, she was awarded €35,000 in compensation.

 “I was devastated that my career had come to an end because of the actions of a small number of people in a large organization.
 The problem of course was that this was ignored at the tip and I was simply abandoned by my employer.
 I felt that no-one cared and then a friend referred me to employment matters.
 While the process was certainly daunting to have them with me every step of the way made it far easier to handle.
 Their professionalism and competence blew me (and my former employer) away.
 At times, they seemed to know more about my case than I did!
 Anyway, I’m so glad I did it and I was vindicated.
 The money was nice but the thought that I had won was worth more than anything.”
 SG, Carlow.

 Employment cases are generally dealt with outside of the Court system at the Workplace Relations Commission (WRC), so it is very unlikely that you’ll ever have to go to a “Court”.
 You may however have to attend a hearing in the WRC at some point.
 If your former employer accepts that they’ve done something wrong or if they have an aversion themselves to fighting you, they may well agree to pay you compensation.
 In those circumstances, no hearing will be necessary.
 We find that about 60% of our cases never make it to a formal hearing.
 The other possibility is that they might deny any liability or wrongdoing and call upon you to prove your claim fully.